 1. The Academy Council consists of students from each of the House Councils and selected prefects.

 2. The Academy Council meets once a term to discuss items sent to its agenda by the House Council.
 The House Leaders will circulate agendas and minutes.

 3. The Academy Council will be actively engaged to improve the lives of the students and the community.
 Under the guidance of staff, it is envisaged that they will form ‘action groups’ for specific and time related projects.

 4. The Principal, Vice Principals and Assistant Principals may attend the Academy Council meetings to give advice or answer questions.
 They do not chair the meetings.

 C. What Can Students Expect From the Councils?

 1. Academy Councils are limited to advising the Principal and staff.
 For example, they can suggest changes to academy rules but only the Principal and staff can decide whether to accept the suggestions.

-2. Academy Councils should be concerned about pupil wellbeing and academic development as well as targeted agenda items on Teaching & Learning for example.
+2. Academy Councils should be concerned about student wellbeing and academic development as well as targeted agenda items on Teaching & Learning for example.

 3. The Academy Council can arrange fund-raising events, the proceeds of which go to fund specific projects in the academy.

 6. The Academy Council will be supported in promoting their activities and to promote discussion on important issues.
-They will be able to do this via assemblies, Tutor group notices, Academy Newsletter and the digital screens around the site.
+They will be able to do this via assemblies, Tutor group notices and the Academy Newsletter.